Pocketpills

 With the introduction of “drug facts” labels, it is easier than ever to read and understand the labels.

-Health Canada regulate and monitor the OTC medications’ labelling to make sure they are safe and effective here in Canada and the FDA in the United States.
+Health Canada regulates and monitors the OTC medications’ labelling to make sure they are safe and effective here in Canada and the FDA in the United States.

 The three main categories for managing pain are: